 This algorithm fits empirical data to a theoretical cost function over a D-dimensional parameter space, adapting for varying sensitivities of parameters during the fit.
-This algorithm was first published in Mathematical and Computer Modelling in 1989, and made publicly available in November 1992[†].
+This algorithm was first published in 1989, and made publicly available in November 1992.

 Heuristic arguments have been developed to demonstrate that this algorithm is faster than the fast Cauchy annealing, $T_i = T_0/k$, and much faster than Boltzmann annealing, $T_i = T_0/\ln k$.